Icinga/icinga2/doc/9-icinga2-api.md

 The [API permission](9-icinga2-api.md#icinga2-api-permissions) `console` is required for executing expressions.

-If you specify a session identifier the same script context can be reused for multiple requests.
+If you specify a session identifier, the same script context can be reused for multiple requests.
 This allows you to, for example, set a local variable in a request and use that local variable in another request.
 Sessions automatically expire after a set period of inactivity (currently 30 minutes).

 Example for fetching the command line from the local host's last check result: